COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Federal Eviction Moratorium on “Covered Properties”

-Updated March 31: the Federal CARES Act (stimulus package) may have ended all Massachusetts late fees and nonpayment filings through July 25, and thereafter changed the notice period for nonpayment from 14 days to 30 days.
+As of March 31, the Federal CARES Act (stimulus package) may have ended all Massachusetts late fees and nonpayment filings through July 25, and thereafter changed the notice period for nonpayment from 14 days to 30 days.

 The language appears to apply overbroadly to all properties that might “in any way” benefit from the existence of federal government involvement in the mortgage market, including most if not all residential and commercial mortgages.